 A. All children are individuals and will be ready at different ages.

+Children can join us during the term that they turn three.
 We encourage children to be out of nappies before starting school, but we understand that this is not always possible.
 Toilet-training is not a part of our programme but we will support parents in their approaches from home.
 As part of our intimate care policy, children will be changed three times per day as a minimum (and also when required).

 We do expect parents to provide the setting with nappies and wipes for their own child.